inveniosoftware/invenio/docs/getting-started/overlay.rst

 Assets
 ------

-Most of the JavaScript and CSS libraries used are not bundles with invenio itself and needs to be downloaded via `bower <http://bower.io/>`_.
+Most of the JavaScript and CSS libraries used are not bundled with invenio itself and needs to be downloaded via `bower <http://bower.io/>`_.
 Bower is configured using two files: